raulcanales/FeatuR.Standalone.MySQL/README.md

 ## Consumer endpoints

-All of the endpoints will fetch **all the headers** from the request, and pass it to the system as ´IFeatureContext´.
+All of the endpoints will fetch **all the headers** from the request, and pass it to the system as `IFeatureContext`.
 Some good applications for this, could be passing:

 - User id
 - Client version